Will you join us in making a change? Keep basements and crawl spaces dry

 - Check drainage: do you have a drainage system under your home?
 Drainage pipes must be flushed regularly, otherwise they will become clogged.

-- Groundwater flooding: if you are unable to resolve the issue yourself, please contact your local municipality.
+- Groundwater flooding: if you are unable to resolve the issue yourself, please contact the local council.
 They can work with you to assess the groundwater level and explore possible solutions.

 - To pump or not to pump?
 If you live in an area with a high groundwater level and your basement/crawl space is not waterproof, pumping is pointless.
-In any case, ensure good ventilation in your home.
+Make sure you have good ventilation in your home.

-- Filling with shells: in some cases, the crawl space in a house is too deep; 60 cm is sufficient.
-You can partially fill a crawl space that is too deep with shells, for example.
+- Filling with shells: in some cases, when a house is built, the crawl space is made too deep; 60 cm is sufficient.
+You can have a crawl space that is too deep filled partially with shells, for example.

 - Waterproofing: As a homeowner, you are responsible for ensuring that your basement is waterproof.
-There are several techniques for doing this.
+There are several methods for doing this.
 Contact a contractor or specialist in your area.